pokeclicker/pokeclicker-wiki/data/Dungeons/overview_description.md

 #### Bonus Loot{#bonusLoot}

 Each time a chest is opened, there is a chance to get multiple loot items.
 The chance of occuring depends on the loot tier and can be increased by 50% by having a [[Items/Dowsing Machine]] active.
-The amount of bonus loot depends on the region and tier (where Common-tier loot and later regions have higher multipliers).
+The amount of bonus loot depends on the region and tier (Common-tier chests and higher regions yield more loot).

+:::collapsed Show Loot Yield Percentages and Charts

 Tier | Base Chance of Bonus Loot | With Dowsing Machine | Total Loot Gained (Varies by Region)
 --- | --- | --- | ---